okuramasafumi/alba/README.md

 ## Comparison

-Since Alba is intended to be stupid, there are many things Alba can't do while other gems can.
-However, from the same reason, it's extremely faster than alternatives.
+Alba is faster than alternatives.
 For a performance benchmark, see https://gist.github.com/okuramasafumi/4e375525bd3a28e4ca812d2a3b3e5829.

 ## Why named "Alba"?